okfn-brasil/documents/gastos_abertos/gastos_abertos_architecture.md

  A program that will infer the data types from a CSV files and try to find relations/hierarchy between the columns.
-First this program will have a CLI, but later we will develop a web frontend for it.
+First this program will have a command language interpreter (CLI), but later we will develop a web frontend for it.

    * Datetime columns